 For students interested in earning a dual degree, Central has partnered with Allen College in Waterloo.
-The program allows students to earn a bachelor of arts degree in biology, psychology, sociology, exercise science, communication studies, integrated studies or anthropology from Central College and a bachelor of science in nursing from Allen College.
+The program allows you to earn a bachelor of arts degree in biology, psychology, sociology, exercise science, communication studies, integrated studies or anthropology from Central College and a bachelor of science in nursing from Allen College.
 Advisors within each major work with students to ensure all requirements for their Central degree and prerequisites for Allen College are met.
 The health professions advisors at Central will also work with nursing students to monitor progress and ensure successful transfer.
 You may also apply for the master's program (nurse practitioner) at the same time.

 While the nursing program is only a few years old, a Central education has left earlier graduates well-equipped for a nursing career.

 Students interested in nursing are able to shadow local professionals for limited hours.
 Shadowing opportunities are available across the state including Pella Regional Health Center and Broadlawns Medical Center.